josemenis/liri-node-app/README.md

 # liri-node-app

+# Overview:
+## This is a node.js application that uses multiple API's to show movies, songs and concerts.

+* Screenshots (or a GIF/Video) of the user flow for this application.

+* Included Screenshots: Spotify, Bands in Town, and OMDB.
-1. Function movieThis ()
+* 1. Function movieThis ()
     !['movie-this'](images/Liri_bot_movieThis.JPG)

-2. Function spotifyThis ()
+* 2. Function spotifyThis ()
     !['spotify-this-song'](images/Liri_bot_spotifyThis.JPG)

-3. Function doThis()
+* 3. Function doThis()
     !['do-what-it-says'](images/Liri_bot_doThis.JPG)

-4. Function concerThis()
+* 4. Function concerThis()
     !['concert-this'](images/Liri_bot_concertThis.PNG)

-5. Appending text to Log.txt only works for the spotifyThis() function.
+* 5. Appending text to Log.txt only works for the spotifyThis() function.

 <!-- ![GitHub Logo](/images/logo.png) -->
 <!-- Format: ![Alt Text](url) -->

-## Submission Guide

-Create and use a standard GitHub repository.
-As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
-This time you'll need to include screenshots, a GIF, and/or a video showing us that you have the app working with no bugs.
-You can include these screenshots/GIFs or a link to a video in a `README.md` file.

-* Include screenshots (or a GIF/Video) of the typical user flow of your application.
-Make sure to include the use of Spotify, Bands in Town, and OMDB.

-* Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
-This is how you will communicate to potential employers/other developers in the future what you built and why, and to show how it works.

-* Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading.

-If you haven't written a markdown file yet, [click here for a rundown](https://guides.github.com/features/mastering-markdown/), or just take a look at the raw file of these instructions.